alessandrosp/multi_view_network/README.md

-# Multi-View Network
+# Multi-View Network in Keras

 This package is based on [End-to-End Multi-View Networks for Text Classification](https://arxiv.org/abs/1704.05907) by Hongyu Guo, Colin Cherry and Jiang Su (2017).
-The overall architecture of the MVN was not really explained in painstaking details in the paper, so I had to make some guess work.
+The overall architecture of the Multi-View Network (MVN) was not really explained in painstaking details in the paper, so I had to make some guess work.

-Feel free to email aless@ndro.xyz with any feedback.
+Feel free reach out to me at aless@ndro.xyz with any feedback.

 # Basic Usage